Flerb/docs/docs/applications/messaging/installing-unrealircd-on-ubuntu-15-10.md

     How many file descriptors (or sockets) can the IRCd use?

 This determines how many connections can be open at a time.
-Most servers will never exceed the default of 1024, if you are expecting more than 1024 connections, then increase this option accordingly, otherwise press Enter to accept the default.
+Most servers will never exceed the default of 1024, if you are expecting more than 1024 connections, then increase this option accordingly, otherwise just press Enter to accept the default.

+    Would you like to pass any custom parameters to configure?

+This would allow you, if you wanted, to define custom options for the configuration.
+Press enter to accept the default of none.

+UnrealIRCd should now compile.
+This may take a while.
+When it is done, move on to the next section.